bradgough/labs/HYCU/hycu_lab.rst

 EXERCISE 4 - ADD TARGET
 +++++++++++++++++++++++

-Objective: Add target to store backups and restore points.
+Objective: Add a target to store backups and restore points.

  .. note:: This will cover all types of target's, you will only need to create the necessary type.

 Prerequisites:	HYCU VM Configured and Nutanix Cluster Added.

-1. Login to HYCU UI.
+1. Login to the HYCU UI.

 2. Select “Targets” from the left-hand pane.